Linaro/lava/doc/glossary.rst

     imagined as a folder within which all related result bundles will be stored.
 A bundle stream could be private or anonymous.
 The shorthand ``stream`` is used in job definition to instruct where the results from the job should be submitted.
+See also :ref:`bundle_stream`

   result bundle
     A set of results submitted after a testing session.
 It contains